 1. General behaviour

-- Treat all children and young people with respect
+•Treat all children and young people with respect, empathy and kindness

 2. Relationships with children

-Adults will conduct themselves in a professional manner in their relationships with children, including not overstepping the boundaries into personal contacts outside school, unless the child is already known to them in another capacity outside of school.
+Adults will conduct themselves in a professional manner in their relationships with children, including not overstepping the boundaries into personal contacts outside school, unless the child is known to them in another capacity outside of school.
 BEMPTON PRIMARY SCHOOL Code of Conduct for Staff and Volunteers Bempton School Code of Conduct Be kind Be responsible Be aspirational

 3. Physical contact with children

-In order to maintain an appropriate professional relationship, physical contact between adults and pupils should be kept to a minimum.
-Young children may be comforted when distressed but adults should always be aware that innocent physical contact may be misinterpreted by observers or the recipient.
-Adults should avoid putting themselves in potentially compromising situations by observing the following rules:
+In order to maintain an appropriate professional relationship, physical contact between adults and pupils should be appropriate.
+Children may need to be comforted when distressed but adults should mindful that innocent physical contact may be misinterpreted by observers or the recipient.
+Adults should avoid putting themselves in potentially compromising situations.

-- Physical contact may be necessary as part of instruction, for example in PE.
-This should be kept to a minimum and should be made clear to children what contact will be used and why.
+•Physical contact may be necessary as part of instruction, for example in PE.
+This should be made clear to children what contact will be used and why.